Ezzy401k/password-manager/README.md

-day 29 of 100 day python coding challenge
+day 29 and 30 of 100 day python coding challenge
 # Password Manager

 This Python program is a password manager application built using the Tkinter library.
 It allows users to generate secure passwords and save login credentials for various websites.